isomerpages/nlb-photo-exhibition/_colourful-customs/colourful-customs/festive-celebrations.md

 ---
-title: 'Festive Celebrations'
+title: Festive Celebrations
 permalink: /memories-of-two-cities-singapore/colourful-customs/festive-celebrations/
-breadcrumb: 'Festive Celebrations'
+breadcrumb: Festive Celebrations
-third_nav_title: 'Colourful Customs'
+third_nav_title: Colourful Customs
 ---
 One of the highlights of living in Singapore is experiencing the festivals of its various ethnic and religious communities throughout the year.

 In the early days, the different migrant communities, predominantly from China and India, brought their cultural and religious practices to Singapore.
 Observance of traditional festivals provided the immigrants a sense of identity and solace as they navigated life in a strange land.
 The Malay community observes Islamic festivals, the dates of which are in accordance with the Islamic lunar calendar.